Battle of the Îles Saint-Marcouf: Battle

 On 6 May the conditions for Muskein's attack were perfect: the calm winds prevented the British warships intercepting his flotilla, and the weak tides prevented disruption of his craft by heavy waves.
 The British also were aware of the conditions necessary for the attack, and made swift preparations to arm the batteries and line the shore with marines.
 A small boat from the islands watched as Muskein's force rowed out of Saint-Vaast-la-Hougue and steadily approached the islands during the evening.
 The sixth rate HMS Eurydice under Captain John Talbot and the brig HMS Orestes under Commander William Haggitt, had joined Adamant, which was stranded 6 nmi away from the islands by the calm.
 Despite strenuous efforts, the three vessels would not be able to reach the islands in time to take part in the action.

 At midnight, the island's boat signaled the approach of the French and Price readied the defences.
-Muskein's force mustered 52 vessels, including a number of brigs that mounted several large cannon and were intended to provide covering fire for the landing barges.
+Muskein's force mustered 52 vessels, including a number of brigs that mounted several large cannon and were intended to provide covering fire for the landing barges, which each carried one smaller cannon.
 The main body of the attacking troops numbered between 5,000 and 6,000 French soldiers drawn largely from coastal defence units based around Boulogne.
 Unwilling to risk a night attack, Muskein waited until dawn, using the remaining cover of night to draw his craft in formation facing the western defences of the southern island.
-The gunbrigs lay 300 yd offshore, behind the landing barges whose approach they would cover during the attack.
-As dawn broke, Muskein ordered the advance and the gunbrigs and smaller cannon in the barges opened fire on the British defences.
+The brigs lay 300 yd offshore, behind the landing barges whose approach they would cover during the attack.
+As dawn broke, Muskein ordered the advance and the brigs and barges opened fire on the British defences.

 The West Island's batteries, which were under Price's command, consisted of 17 cannon: four 4-, two 6-, and six 24-pounder long guns, and three 24-, and two 32-pounder carronades.
 Although eight of the guns were relatively light, the batteries inflicted devastating damage on the light invasion craft.
 Despite severe casualties the French barges continued their approach until they were within musket range, 50 yd.
 The garrison of marines opened fire and the artillery crews switched to canister shot.
-Six or seven boats sank with their entire crews and troops, and others were heavily damaged.
+Six or seven French vessels sank along with their crews and embarked troops, while several others were heavily damaged.
 Losses were so high that the French called off the attack; even so, the return journey carried the barges past East Island, which was under the command of Lieutenant Richard Bourne of Sandfly and mounted a battery of two 68-pounder carronades, massive guns that inflicted additional severe losses.
 Although Hotham's squadron made desperate efforts to reach the battle, the wind was too light and they were only able to chase the remaining ships back into Saint-Vaast-la-Hougue.